4site-interactive-studios/engrid-docs/src/pages/docs/developing-engrid.md

 ---
-title: Developing with ENgrid
+title: Advanced Development Techniques with ENgrid for Engaging Networks
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Advanced development practices with ENgrid for Engaging Networks.
+Learn how to manage assets, utilize global variables, and enhance your page templates for a more dynamic and engaging donor experience.

 ---